 - In 2017, Mohammed Jabbateh (often referred to by his nom de guerre “Jungle Jabbah”), a former rebel commander of the ULIMO forces who migrated to the United States in the late 1990s, was convicted in a U.S. court in Pennsylvania for immigration crimes related to perjury and failing to disclose his alleged war crimes in Liberia—including murder and conscripting child soldiers—when he applied for asylum.

 For up-to-date developments in the fight for accountability in Liberia, follow Quest for Liberia on Facebook and Twitter, or go to Civitas Maxima.

-Read more on CJA’s work in the Chuckie Taylor case
+Read more on CJA’s work in the Chucky Taylor case